Yoshiaki Ochi

-Yoshiaki Ochi (越智義朗, Ochi Yoshiaki) is a Japanese composer and percussionist.
+Yoshiaki Ochi (越智義朗, Ochi Yoshiaki) (born 1955) is a Japanese ambient musician, composer, keyboardist, and percussionist.
 He frequently works with natural sounds, using water, wood, or stone as musical instruments.

-He has performed with his brother Yoshihisa Ochi as the Ochi Brothers, as well as with the American microtonal bassoonist Johnny Reinhard.
+He has performed with his brother Yoshihisa Ochi (越智義久) as the Ochi Brothers, as well as with the American microtonal bassoonist Johnny Reinhard.
 He is a member of the Japan Composer's Association (JACOMPA) and has recorded a number of CDs.